TIGRLab/TIGRSlurm-Docs/README.md

 #SBATCH --mem-per-cpu=1024
 #SBATCH --time=00:20:00
 #SBATCH --partition=high-moby
-#SBATCH --output=/projects/<your_name>/slurm_%A.out
+#SBATCH --output=/projects/<your_username>/slurm_%A.out
-#SBATCH --error=/projects/<your_name>/slurm_%A.err
+#SBATCH --error=/projects/<your_username>/slurm_%A.err

 echo "Hello, this script ran on `hostname -s` on `date --iso`."
 ```

 In this script, we've used a series of directives to effectively delineate how this job is to be performed.
-Let's lay out what they do and why:
+Let's lay out what they do and why it matters:

 | directive          | short     | meaning                         | important                                  |
 |:------------------:|:---------:|:-------------------------------:|:------------------------------------------:|